aele1401/Cloud-Security/ELK/README.md

 Only the Jump Box and ELK machines can accept connections from the internet.
 Access to these machine are only allowed from specific IP addresses that are whitelisted.

-Machines within the network can only be accessed by web servers.
+Machines within the internal network can only be accessed by web servers.

 A summary of the access policies in place can be found in the table below.